Projects per year

 Biography

-Dr Kirstin Mills is Director of the Master of Research and Senior Lecturer in the Faculty of Arts.
+Dr Kirstin Mills is Senior Lecturer and Director of the Master of Research and Graduate Diploma of Research in the Faculty of Arts.
 She holds a PhD and a BA (Hons, First Class) in Literature from Macquarie University.

-Kirstin is also an editor of the journal Advances in Nineteenth-Century Research, and a series editor for the International Nineteenth-Century Studies Association Book Series with Clemson University Press, both of which aim to broaden nineteenth-century studies and foster global, interdisciplinary scholarship in this area.
+Kirstin is also an editor of the journal Advances in Nineteenth-Century Research (Routledge/Tayor and Francis), and a series editor for the International Nineteenth-Century Studies Association Book Series with Clemson University Press, both of which aim to broaden nineteenth-century studies and foster global, interdisciplinary scholarship in this area.

 More details about Kirstin's projects and a full research and teaching portfolio can be found at her website: www.kirstinmills.com